virtual-world-framework/vwf/docs/persistence_in_vwf.md

 instance-y      o---o---o...
 ```

-### Relationship Between State Persistence and Instance Persistence
+### Relationship Between Instance Persistence and Saving Instance State

-As it turns out, once we add the *state persistence* capability, we can have the server save the state automatically when the last client disconnects.
-When a client connects to the same instance ID, the server can load the last save state when it bootstraps the environment.
-In other words, we'll accomplish *instance persistence* using *state persistence*.
+As it turns out, once we add the *state persistence* capability, we can have
+the server save the state automatically when the last client disconnects.
+When
+a client connects to the same instance ID, the server can load the last save
+state when it bootstraps the environment.
+In other words, we'll accomplish
+*instance persistence* using *state persistence*.

+This will require the server to maintain an *authoritative client* so
+that the server always knows the correct state.
+For now, we will simply
+ask the client for the state and trust that there is not tampering going
+on.

 ## Socket Connection Versus Web Service